redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 * You have a pre-existing ARO cluster at version 4.5 (or greater)

-* You have 'jq', 'oc', and the 'az' Azure CLI installed
+* You have the 'oc' OpenShift command line tool, base64 (part of coreutils) and the 'az' Azure CLI installed

 * You are logged in to your ARO cluster using *oc* as a global cluster-admin user (kubeadmin)